huseyindeniz/oar.apps.webspa/README.md

 #### WebSPA App QA Team Lead

-When the qa merges with the feature/bug branch and the QA team completes its manual tests:
+1. If the latest merge on the qa from feature/bug branches tests fail, reverts back the branch to the previous state.
+And sends a report to the Dev Team.

-1. Creates a pull reqest to the dev branch.
+2. If the latest merge on the qa from feature/bug branches tests succeed, creates a pull reqest to the dev branch.